-Ishfaq was admitted to the Register of Practitioners of the Dubai International Financial Centre Courts in 2014.
-He has recently also appeared in a three day trial before the Dubai World Tribunal.
+Ishfaq was admitted to the Register of Practitioners of the Dubai International Financial Centre Courts in 2014 ad has appeared before the Dubai World Tribunal.

 - Advising and representing in respect of liability for the sinking of a vessel within Defendant’s wet berth and drydock facility.